ddaskan/Data-Analyst-Nanodegree/P6-Data_Visualization/README.md

 # Summary

-I have tried explain the changes in flight delays in the USA throughout the years by weekdays.
+I have tried explain the changes in flight delays in the USA between 1987 and 2008 by weekdays.
 The first animated graph shows the average total (i.e. arrival + departure) delay in days for each year.
 The second graph shows the changes in departure, arrival or total delay throughout the years for each day, days are represented by colours.

 # Design